bionick7/AstrodynamicsGamePrototype/Logbook.md

 - Choosing upgrades
 Only thing that needs to be done now is ship building queue Would probably need to be unrealistically fast

+Also implemented ship production in an unreasonably short time.
+The most daunting tasks are always the easiest